-In 2016, Sightsavers distributed more than 6.2 million treatments in Mali to stop the spread of neglected tropical diseases such as river blindness, and trained 8,000 local volunteers to give out the medication.
+In 2017, Sightsavers distributed nearly 8 million treatments in Mali to stop the spread of neglected tropical diseases such as river blindness, and trained 10,000 local volunteers to give out the medication.

 Neglected tropical diseases (NTDs) are a public health problem in Mali, with an estimated five million people requiring preventative medicine for river blindness and more than 15 million people needing medication for lymphatic filariasis.

 Sightsavers is working to tackle NTDs by helping to distribute Mectizan® treatment, which can prevent river blindness and lymphatic filariasis spreading.
-We also distribute medication to treat and prevent trachoma to ensure the country eliminates the disease as a cause of blindness by 2018.
+We also distribute medication to treat and prevent trachoma to ensure the country eliminates the disease as a cause of blindness by the end of 2018.

 Sightsavers is working to reduce blindness in Mali by training eye specialists and health workers, and recruiting community volunteers to distribute medication.
 We educate communities about good hygiene, carry out surgery for patients suffering from cataracts and trachoma, and screen people for refractive error.